Chapter 1 – FUGU

-Redman handed the guy one of the blue five hundred with Clinton’s hologram on it.
+Redman handed the guy one of the Blue 500 with Clinton’s hologram on it.
 A red fifty bought him a group of crowd breakers.
 The men formed a flying wedge in front of him.
 Redman followed in their wake.
 This was how they made enough to live on through the week.
 Busting crowds at Fugu.

-The crowd pushed through, moving past him into the interior.
-Some wearing their avatar masks, electronic devices disguising their wearer’s appearance.
+The wedge of busters pushed through, moving him into the interior.
+Some wearing their avatar masks, electronic devices disguising the wearer’s appearance with a hologram.
 He reached a balcony and looked out over the crowd.
-The white spectacle was dancing wildly on a table.
-A group of similar painted a variety of colors danced with her.
+The white Spectacle was dancing wildly on a table.
+A group of revelers painted a variety of colors danced around her.

-He continued searching the masses on the floor until he found what he had come for.
+Redman continued searching the masses on the floor until he found what he had come for.
 A woman was struggling through the crowd toward the lifts.
-She carried a thick, grey paper wrapped package.
+She carried a thick, grey paper-wrapped package.
 Redman looked across at two men on the same level.
 They also were watching the woman.

-A level up, in a space of darkness Quintero watched the spectacle dance.
-He knew Redman quite well.
-He had all the intel files on Redman that you could get in the legal world.
+And, Redman knew, a level up, in a space of darkness Quintero watched.
+Redman knew him quite well.
+He had all the Intel files on Redman that you could get in the legal world.
 And most of the black files.

-Adrastos Quintero, a man with a reputation for violence, for having little regard for life, the hellhound you don’t want on your trail, watched the thin line of vapor chase the dark speck of the scramjet across the sky.
+Adrastos Quintero, a man with a reputation for violence, watched the thin line of vapor chase the dark speck of the scramjet across the sky.
 The 3:10 am flight from Moscow ended its steep dive toward the Bay, leveled off and started a turn to bring it in over air traffic and put it on the path to Sacramento.
-Quintero, a regulator, thief, and gunman was staring into the night from the top of the Mark Hopkins hotel.
+Quintero—a regulator, thief, and gunman—was staring into the night from the top of the Mark Hopkins hotel.
 Before him, the nightscape of San Francisco was looming shapes covered with sheets of light.

 “Come to me,” said Quintero.

-Looking like a cross between a Rottweiler and something out of the bio-tech labs at Livermore, the Walking Gun, a weapon with mobility features and a high-level AI.
+Looking like a cross between a Rottweiler and something out of the bio-tech labs at Livermore, the Walking Gun was a weapon with mobility features and a high-level AI.

-The dog walks toward him across the rooftop.
-Quintero begins walking toward the edge of the building and the Gun follows him.
-The weapon reaches the edge and stops beside Quintero.
+Quintero began walking toward the edge of the building and the Gun followed him.
+The weapon reached the edge and stopped beside Quintero.

 “Stay.
 Set up.
 Lock down.
 Locate position.
 Acquire target.”

 The Walking Gun began to transform, moving from machine to organic, biologic and mechanical assembling its components for firing.
-The short barrel protrudes from its mouth, taking the snout with it as a silencer.
-Hind legs move away from the body and screw themselves into the roof.
+The short barrel protruded from its mouth, taking the snout with it as a silencer.
+Hind legs moved away from the body and screwed themselves into the roof.
 A port popped open on its back.